jethomas2020/javascript-challenge/README.md

         country
         shape

-    This search will utilize the index2.html file within the UFO-Level-2 Folder.
+    This Level 2 search will utilize the index2.html file within the UFO-Level-2 Folder.

     Again, the user will enter the criteria details listed above, and click the "Filter Table" button, and any results will display. the results will display.
 By refreshing the page,